pivotal-cf/cf-rabbitmq-release/README.md

 To run the unit tests locally, just run: `bundle exec rake spec:unit`.

 ### Integration Tests
+Integration tests require this release to be deployed using BOSH director.

+To run integration tests to `bundle exec rake spec:integration`

+### System Tests
+System tests require this release and other releases to be deployed alongside with the same BOSH director.

 Ensure you have deployed the release to BOSH Lite.
 Set `BOSH_MANIFEST` env to `$PWD/manifests/cf-rabbitmq.yml` and run `bundle exec rake spec:system`